SqueezeBits/Torch-TRTLLM/docs/GUIDE.md

 ### III.
 Using Docker
 #### 1. Build a docker image
 **WARNING: This might take a few hours.**
+Run from the root directory of the repository:
 ```
 docker build -f docker/Dockerfile -t ditto:ubuntu24.04 .
 ```

 #### 2. Run the container
+Run from the root directory of the repository:
 ```
 docker run --rm -it --gpus all -v `pwd`:/workspace/ditto ditto:ubuntu24.04 bash
 ```

 #### 3. Install ditto
-Inside the docker container, run
+Now, inside the docker container, run
 ```
 pip install /workspace/ditto
 ```